Trade Forex Trading

 To buy EURJPY you first buy EURUSD & then buy USD JPY.

-This means to buy EURJPY currency pair in forex you'll have transacted two other major currency pairs.
-This is why the major currency pairs have large turnover forex trading volumes because forex transactions of all minor currency crosses will involve these 2 major currency pairs.
+This means that to buy EURJPY in forex, you'll have done two other major currency pair deals.
+This is why the major currency pairs have big forex trading amounts because forex deals of all smaller currency pairs will use these two major currency pairs.

 To buy GBPJPY you first buy GBPUSD and then buy USD JPY